HH197/Grad-Learn/README.md

 <img width="600" height="600" src="https://github.com/HH197/ZINB-Grad/blob/main/Figures/batch_ncorrected_clusters.png">
 </p>

+These graphs show clearly that without performing batch correction, the technical variability will cause the cells in the same cluster (cell population) to construct different clusters, which will be misleading in the downstream analysis.

 - The following figure show the latent space of the ZINB-Grad when batch annotations are considered (Blue dots are Batch 1 and Green dots are Batch 2):

 <p align="center">